Skip to main content

 • “Graphics and sounds evoke the feel of the board game and I've yet to find any rules bugs.”

-• “Charging a high price for a game that has poor graphics (10-year-old graphics), not optimized for PC (originally for phones and so the PC version only shows half of the screen, with the other half having borders), and broken online play (online play simply does not work).”
+• “Charging a high price for a game that has poor graphics (10-year-old style), not optimized for PC (originally for phones, so the PC version only shows half of the screen with the other half filled with borders), and broken online play (online play simply does not work).”

 • gameplay